 It’s the third point that really sets conversational advertising apart.
 It’s no longer about a ‘one size fits all’ ad or landing page.
 Conversational ads deliver personalized, highly relevant content in a naturally engaging way.

 Now let’s take a look at the different ways that conversational advertising can be brought to life.

 There are a lot of technical hurdles to overcome when developing conversational ad formats.
 Here are just a few:

-With that, let’s take a look at bringing conversational advertising to the ‘walled gardens’ of social apps to get more out of social campaigns.
+With that, let’s look at bringing conversational advertising to the ‘walled gardens’ of social apps to get more out of social campaigns.

 Part 5: Conversational Social Campaigns

-Options are pretty limited when it comes to ad formats and generating unique experiences with social ads.
+Options are pretty limited regarding ad formats and generating unique experiences with social ads.

 Although the basic social formats are arguably better than standard display ads, they still don’t offer much in the way of engagement over and above a click, like, or comment.

 Conversational advertising on Instagram, Facebook, Twitter, and LinkedIn…